-Edward R. Damiano, PhD, President & CEO; Director
+Edward R. Damiano, PhD, Founder and Executive Chair; Director

-Ed Damiano is our co-Founder and has served as our President and Chief Executive Officer and as a member of our board of directors since October 2015.
+Ed Damiano is our co-Founder and Executive Chair and has served as a member of our board of directors since October 2015.
+Previously, he served as our Chief Executive Officer from October 2015 to February 2022.
 From 1997 to 2004, Dr. Damiano was an Assistant Professor of Mechanical Engineering at the University of Illinois at Urbana-Champaign and in 2004 he became an Associate Professor of Biomedical Engineering at Boston University.
 In 2015, he was promoted to Professor of Biomedical Engineering at Boston University.
-Dr. Damiano received his Ph.D. degree in Applied Mechanics from Rensselaer Polytechnic Institute, his MS degree in Mechanical Engineering from Washington University in St. Louis, and his BS degree in Biomedical Engineering from Rensselaer Polytechnic Institute.
+Dr. Damiano received his PhD degree in Applied Mechanics from Rensselaer Polytechnic Institute, his MS degree in Mechanical Engineering from Washington University in St. Louis, and his BS degree in Biomedical Engineering from Rensselaer Polytechnic Institute.